dashohoxha/killercoda-scenarios/misc/sharing-data-with-sshfs/intro.md

 In this tutorial we will see how to share data with the help of SSHFS, which is really easy to setup and convenient.
-All the members of the team (2 in our example) will mount throught SSHFS the same directory from a central server, as shown in the following diagram:
+All the members of the team (2 in our example) will mount through SSHFS the same directory from a central server, as shown in the following diagram:

 <p align="center">